 The model is called “The Good Life Model”.
 I ran into it after I learned that I have dementia.
 I quickly realized there was little available from a person with dementia’s point of view.

-In my search for information, I found is a relatively obscure textbook by Laura Goldman and Nancy Howe.
+In my search for information, I found a relatively obscure textbook by Laura Goldman and Nancy Howe.
 It was not cheap, even as a used textbook, but I guess that is the case with most college texts.
 The book is called “Better Living with Dementia”.

 The book covers lots of different aspects of dementia.
 One chapter is about the “Lived Experience of Individuals with Dementia” the authors are trying to address a “first-person” point of view (POV) of a person with dementia.

-It is; at best; an academic’s understanding, but at least they tried.
+It is at best; an academic’s understanding, but at least they tried.
 In their book there is a model called the “Good Life Model” which was created in 1983 Lawton.
-I first ran into this in a Masters Phyc class at Western University.
+I first ran into this in a Masters Psych class at Western University.
 This model can be applied to lots of things but, I like their application of the model to understand what affect things or changes have on a person with dementia.

 Let’s me explain.
 The problem most caregivers have using this model is that they think they know what is best for the person in their care.
 Seems logical, right?
 No offense if you are Caregiver, but I have genuine concerns.

-Here’s why, because few people seldom look at the entire picture.
+Here’s why, few people seldom look at the entire picture.
 The same applies to looking at what makes up a Good Life from a clinical POV.

 For an example, in the book they sight an email of a poem written for a Care Giver at the beginning of this chapter.
-A Spouse writes the email / poem for her husband that cares for his Mother.
+A Spouse writes the email / poem for her husband that cares for his mother.